ganbarodigital/css-ishi/docs/internals/text-internals.md

 ## Font Sizes

-Taken from the {{ ishi.externallink('bbc-gell') }}, Ishi defines a total of 8 font sizes to use in your styles:
+Taken from the {{ ishi.externallink('bbc-gel') }}, Ishi defines a total of 8 font sizes to use in your styles:

 * @mixin type-canon()
 * @mixin type-trafalgar()